First-order algorithms for robust optimization problems via convex-concave saddle-point Lagrangian reformulation: Numerical experiment: robust quadratic programming

 In the above formula, $\delta_{\{p:p\leq \epsilon\}}$ is the indicator function, and LB is the lower bound on the optimal solution obtained at the end of the cutting planes algorithm, by only considering the cuts added during the algorithm.
 Thus, for each time $t\geq 0$ we can record the minimal feasibility gap up to time $t$ as

 and the minimal optimality gap ratio up to time $t$ as

-All the code was run using Python 3.7, with the CasADi package \cite{Andersson2019} as the optimization interface.
-The optimization problems were solved using Gurobi 9.0.0 \cite{gurobi}, with the exception of the trust-region subproblem \eqref{eq.trsp} that due to numerical difficulties was solved using the IPOPT solver \cite{wachter2006implementation}.
+All the code, available in the online repository \citep{our_repo}, was run using Python 3.7, with the CasADi package \citep{Andersson2019} as the optimization interface.
+The optimization problems were solved using Gurobi 9.0.0 \citep{gurobi}, with the exception of the trust-region subproblem \eqref{eq.trsp} that due to numerical difficulties was solved using the IPOPT solver \citep{wachter2006implementation}.
 The code was run on a PowerEdge R740xd server with two Intel Xeon Cold 6254 3.1GHz processors, each with 18 cores, and a total RAM of 384GB.